 The Paradox of Choice is an age-old adage that describes how “more isn’t always better.”
 Too many choices can cause analysis paralysis; that is, users become overwhelmed and don’t make a decision at all.
 To avoid this, focus on the user experience by minimizing the number of choices presented at once.

 When creating your website, think about what information is absolutely essential and remove the fluff.
 When it comes to suggestions (other content, product, or services to view), only show three at once.

-Following these web design best practices can help you create a website that looks great, functions well, and engages your users.
-Using the six best practices outlined in this article, you can turn your site into a conversion-driving machine.
+Following these web design guidelines and best practices can help you create a website that looks great, functions well, and engages the users.
+Using these six best practices can turn your site into a conversion-driving machine.
 Whether you’re creating a new site from scratch or revamping an existing one, these tips will ensure you have the best chance of success.